Human overpopulation: History of world population

-World population has gone through a number of periods of growth since the dawn of civilization in the Holocene period, around 10,000 BCE.
-The beginning of civilization roughly coincides with the receding of glacial ice following the end of the Last Glacial Period.
-Farming allowed for the growth of populations in many parts of the world, including Europe, the Americas and China through the 1600s, occasionally disrupted by plagues or other crises.
+World population has experienced several periods of growth since the dawn of civilization in the Holocene period, around 10,000 BCE.
+The rise of civilization roughly coincided with the retreat of glacial ice following the end of the Last Glacial Period.
+The advent of farming enabled population growth in many regions of the world, including Europe, the Americas, and China, continuing through the 1600s, though occasionally interrupted by plagues or other crises.
 For example, the Black Death is thought to have reduced the world's population, then at an estimated 450 million in 1350, to between 350 and 375 million by 1400.

 After the start of the Industrial Revolution, during the 18th century, the rate of population growth began to increase.
 By the end of the century, the world's population was estimated at just under 1 billion.
 At the turn of the 20th century, the world's population was roughly 1.6 billion.
 By 1940, this figure had increased to 2.3 billion.
 Even more dramatic growth beginning in 1950 (above 1.8% per year) coincided with greatly increased food production as a result of the industrialization of agriculture brought about by the Green Revolution.
 The rate of human population growth peaked in 1964, at about 2.1% per year.
 Recent additions of a billion humans happened very quickly: 33 years to reach three billion in 1960, 14 years for four billion in 1974, 13 years for five billion in 1987, 12 years for six billion in 1999, 11 years for seven billion in 2010, and 12 years for 8 billion toward the end of 2022.